 - There is a thing that should be called Pure Systems: a conglomeration of half of the map is about The Theory and The Humanity and it is mind-bending, but you do need to read some of it, whichever best floats your boat.

 - The interdisciplinary application of the theory in participating with the universe around us, should be called Applied Systems: the other half of the stuff in this map is about The Art and The Science and you definitely need to practice some of this stuff.

-Unfortunately, some of pavement preachers become self absorbed (the opposite of systemic) and very emotional about the big S word, which makes the whole field less experimental and more experiential – a greatly undervalued distinction that I shall have to explain another time.
+Unfortunately, some of the pavement preachers become self absorbed (the opposite of systemic) and very emotional about the big S word, which makes the whole field less experimental and more experiential – a greatly undervalued distinction that I shall have to explain another time.
 So let’s be clear, unless you’re at least half way through this pretty picture, you’ve got little chance of legitimately thinking about the universe in terms of its systemic nature.
 I’m here because Dumbledore asked me.
 End of story, goodbye, the end.
 Any questions?

 The big problem in Tinkering with Thinkering is that adding the word Thinking as a suffix to various other things, actually has the effect of undermining the things.
 It says, come on my 1 day course, learn my list in a shape and I’ll give you a certificate to prove you’re now a fully fledged Prefix-Thinker.
 No you are not!

 The biggest problem with ST is that most of it ends up fiddling with little systems and inevitably peters out into trying to redesign processes and form filling, in an ever decreasing circle of diminishing returns.
 Fiddling with little theoretically-closed systems is not design, which in and of itself, is not the right technique to make change.
 If anyone ever says “every system is perfectly designed…. blah blah” punch them in guts, really hard.
 Most systems are not designed they have evolved and that includes everything you’ve ever read about Toyota.